U.S. flag

 Management.

-Pregnancy management: Families and their health care providers should be aware that an affected baby may be large so that appropriate delivery plans can be made.
+Pregnancy management: Families and their health care providers should be made aware that an affected baby may be large so that appropriate delivery plans can be made.

 Genetic counseling.